 There are several different ways for project managers to address the challenges discussed above, as well as improve their ability to respond to any other conflicts that may arise on a job site.
 Not only can these strategies ensure a job goes smoothly, but they can also help increase trust and productivity among a crew.

 Monitor crew activity

 Project managers can help prevent errors and encourage productivity among their crew by tracking the work done and engaging in active supervision.
-By combining daily reports from productivity trackers with on-site supervision, general contractors can get a complete picture of the productivity levels of their crews and a better understanding of how to address any shortcomings.
+By combining daily reports from productivity trackers with on-site supervision and a construction time card app, general contractors can get a complete picture of the productivity levels of their crews and a better understanding of how to address any shortcomings.